Lisey's Story (miniseries): Release

 On January 6, 2021, Apple announced that Lisey's Story would premiere in 2021.
 The following month, Apple revealed a first look of the series, where it was announced that Lisey's Story would have a mid-2021 premiere.

-In a first look with Vanity Fair in April 2021, it was announced that Lisey's Story will premiere on Apple TV+ with the first two episodes releasing on June 4, 2021, and new episodes each Friday after.
+In a first look with Vanity Fair in April 2021, it was announced that Lisey's Story will premiere on Apple TV+ with the first two episodes released on June 4, 2021, and new episodes each Friday thereafter.
 On May 11, 2021, Apple released a trailer for the miniseries.
 On June 4, 2021, the series debuted on Apple TV+ with the release of the first two episodes.

 Reception

+Critical response

-On the review aggregator Rotten Tomatoes, Lisey's Story holds an approval rating of 54% based on 69 reviews, with an average rating of 5.92/10.
+On the review aggregator Rotten Tomatoes, Lisey's Story holds an approval rating of 53% based on 74 reviews, with an average rating of 6.00/10.
 The website's critics consensus reads, "Despite an admirable performance from Julianne Moore, Lisey's Story is weighed down by an overreliance on its source material and a sluggish pace."
-On Metacritic, which uses a weighted average, the miniseries has a score of 48 out of 100 based on 24 reviews, indicating "mixed or average reviews".
+On Metacritic, which uses a weighted average, the miniseries has a score of 49 out of 100 based on 26 reviews, indicating "mixed or average" reviews.